zanieb/poetry-relax/README.md

 ## Usage

-Relax constraints that Poetry sets an upper version for:
+Relax constraints for which Poetry set an upper version:

 ```bash
 $ poetry relax
 ```

 Relax constraints and update packages:

 ```bash
 $ poetry relax --update
 ```

 Relax constraints and update the lock file:

 ```bash
 $ poetry relax --lock
 ```

 ## Examples

 The behavior of Poetry is quite reasonable for local development!
-This plugin is most useful when used in CI/CD pipelines.
+The Poetry Relax plugin is most useful when used in CI/CD pipelines.

-### Relaxing requirements before publish
+### Relaxing requirements before publishing

-Run `poetry relax` before building and publishing package
+Run `poetry relax` before building and publishing a package.

 See it at work in [the release workflow for this project](https://github.com/madkinsz/poetry-relax/blob/main/.github/workflows/release.yaml).

 ### Relaxing requirements for testing

-Run `poetry relax --update` before tests to test against the newest possible versions of packages
+Run `poetry relax --update` before tests to test against the newest possible versions of packages.

 See it at work in [the test workflow for this project](https://github.com/madkinsz/poetry-relax/blob/main/.github/workflows/test.yaml).